top of page

 But often, strength looks more like this:

-Maybe that is what this day invites us to recognise.
-Not just the courage of what was done.
-But the strength of what was carried.
-And still is.
+Maybe that is what this day invites us to recognize.
+Not just the courage of what was done, but the strength of what was carried—and still is.

 Comments